ImageMagick v6 Examples --

 Manual Cropping

-I first generate the full-size web JPEG image using "mogrify" from the original scanned image.
+I first generate the web viewable JPEG images (medium size) using "mogrify" from the original scanned image.
 This is reduces the download time and viewing size of the image to something that is practical for the typical web user (who could be logged in via modem).

-From these images I generate thumbnails, again using "mogrify".
+From these images I generate an initial set of thumbnails, again using "mogrify".
 However I often find in typical photos that the subject of the thumbnails becomes too small to make an effective thumbnail, when viewed.

 To fix this I examine the automatically generated thumbnails, and in about half the cases manually create my own 'zoomed in on subject' thumbnail.

 I read in the JPEG image, and crop it down the main subject of the image effectively 'zooming in' on the subject of the photo, and removing bulk of the background context of the image.
-This is then smoothed and thumbnailed, either using a "convert -thumbnail", or more often in the same graphic program (usally "XV", see below), I used to manually crop the image.
+This is then smoothed and thumbnailed, either using a "convert -thumbnail", or more often in the same graphic program I am viewing and cropping the images with (usually "XV", see below).

-So instead of a thumbnail where the people in the photo are hardly visible (left), I have manually zoomed in on the subject, highlighting the main point of the photo (right).
+So instead of a thumbnail where the people in the photo are hardly visible (left), I have manually cropping around the subject, highlighting the main point of the photo (right), before thumbnailing.
 That allows users to see the image content more clearly and thus better decide if they actually want to download and look at the larger JPEG version of the image.

 Queensland KiteFlyers, Ron and Val Field